klazarsk/storagetoolkit/README.md

 	-u --skipunlinked skip report of open handles to deleted files

 	-f --skipfiles skip report of largest files

+	-t --temp [directory] Specify an an alternate temp directory when /tmp is too full for temp files to allow report generation.

+Please note: the Top [number] Directories report module includes the "total" size.
+This is intentional.
+This script can only access files that you have access to; either use sudo or root to execute it.
+You could alternatively chmod the script with suid rights, but that may be a security risk in finance, medical, and government environments by revealing confidential filenames to unprivileged users.
+Choose to suid with care.

 ```

 ## _topdiskconsumer_ Known Issues/todo list